jreeserunyan/phase-0/week-2/wireframe-reflection.md

 I did a few iterations because it went pretty quickly.
 And I wanted to give myself some tricky stuff to figure out in html.

-I had an idea what it was before getting started.
+I had an idea of what wireframing was before getting started.
-I still read over the articles provided and looked at the info about wire framing in *HTML&CSS* by Jon Duckett.
+I still liked the articles provided and found them interesting.
+I also looked at the info about wireframing in *HTML&CSS* by Jon Duckett.

 This was totally in my comfort zone.
 Though, of course, I have no idea if I can actually do any part of it with html.
 So that might make me look back and wish I had gone with something more simple.
 Though I am looking forward to perfectly successful git workflow!